casualwriter/casualwriter.github.io/powerchrome/get-started.md

 ## Connect to Database  {database}

-PowerChrome connects to major database using native driver or using JDBC/ODBC/ADO/OLE-DB to connect to all kind of database.
+PowerChrome uses native driver to connect major database server (i.e. Oracle, Sybase, MS SQL Server, Informix), which is more stable and efficient than JDBC/ODBC/ADO, as long as still can use JDBC/ODBC/ADO/OLE-DB to connect all kind of database.

 The database driver is provided by following file in `Powerbuilder 2019R3 Run-time`.